-Since he founded the Corporation, the current CEO of the Corporation, Harris Kupperman, has opted not to participate in any cash compensation plan for his role as an Officer of the Corporation.
-While Mr. Kupperman has received some options as consideration for his work as CEO and Chairman of the Board in prior years, he did not receive any options in 2018.
-Mr. Kupperman has started taking a salary of \$150,000 USD per year as of January 2018 through a privately owned consulting company.
+From the date he joined the Corporation until December 2017, the current CEO of the Corporation, Harris Kupperman, had opted not to participate in any cash compensation plan for his role as an Officer of the Corporation.
+Mr. Kupperman began receiving monetary compensation in January 2018.
+Mr. Kupperman received total cash compensation of \$162,500 USD during 2020 including bonuses of \$12,500 through a privately owned consulting company.
+Mr. Kupperman did not receive any options during 2020